 5. Unplug electronics.

 Unplugging your electronic devices can keep them from getting fried in a power surge (if one occurs.)
 Things like computers are susceptible to being toasted, as are AC units.
-You might want to turn your AC unit off yourself.

 6. Batten the hatches.